Treatment Updated 6 min read

 Surgical completion rate>80%Variable

-The 28.6-month median survival represents a 59% improvement over the typical 18-month survival for mesothelioma patients.
+The 28.6-month median survival represents a 59% improvement over the typical 18-month survival for people with mesothelioma.

 Liquid Biopsy Breakthrough